knjeru/gSchool_Exercises/_02_html/readme.md

 # Chapter 2: HTML
-The second step of becoming a full-stack web developer involves learning HTML: The language that adds structure and content to web-pages.
+The second step of becoming a full-stack web developer involves learning HTML - *The language that adds structure and content to web-pages.*

 ## Objectives
 We've defined the following objectives: